polybdenum/polybdenum.github.io/_posts/2020-10-03-subtype-inference-by-example-part-13-conditional-flow-types-and-type-level-computation.md

 let state = tick state
 ```

-Importantly, our increment function is computed _at compile type_, so we can make assertions about the result at compile time.
+Importantly, our increment function is computed _at compile time_, so we can make assertions about the result at compile time.
 For example, the below code asserts that the result is `` `0`0`1`1 end``.
 If it is anything else, we get an error at compile time.

 ```ocaml
 match state.stack with | `Done _ -> _;